drewski3420/OpenArchiver/CONTRIBUTING.md

 - Follow the existing code style.
 - Use TypeScript's strict mode.
 - Avoid using `any` as a type.
 Define clear interfaces and types in the `packages/types` directory.

+### Formatting

+We use Prettier for code formatting.
+Before you commit new code, it is necessary to check code format by running this command from the root folder:

+`pnpm run lint`

+If there are any format issues, you can use the following command to fix them

+`pnpm run format`